aygunbyr/FMSS-Bilisim-Frontend-Practicum-Final-Case/README.md

 # Star Wars Clone

-This project is developed for Patika.dev FMSS Bilişim Front-end Practicum Final Case assignment.
+This project is developed by myself for the Patika.dev FMSS Bilişim Front-end Practicum Final Case assignment.

-I aimed to develop a production-grade application so I developed this project using Next.js and Typescript.
+I aimed to develop a production-grade application therefore I developed this project using Next.js and Typescript.

 Next/Image optimizes images with lazy loading.

-All module css files in `styles` folder.
+All module css files are in `styles` folder.

 I used SWAPI for Star Wars data.
 SWAPI does not provide any image because of that I used `data/Image.json` file that holds Image URL data.